Between Brush Strokes

 Polar bear at CMHR.
 GoMedia 2014 Selfie Contest for Travel Manitoba.

-Winnipeg just finished hosting GoMedia Marketplace — the Canadian Tourism Commission (CTC)‘s annual travel media marketplace that profiles Canadian tourism products to domestic and international travel media.
-Since Travel Manitoba was this year’s host, I was asked to join the Social Media team, which also included peeps from Tourism Winnipeg and the CTC.
+Winnipeg just finished hosting GoMedia Marketplace -- the Canadian Tourism Commission (CTC)'s annual travel media marketplace that profiles Canadian tourism products to [Read more]

 Posted in: Artwork, Travel, Work Tagged: Assiniboine Park, Canada, Contest, GoMedia, Manitoba, Selfies, Social Media, Travel Manitoba, Winnipeg